 - 1. When entering the room, do so in a quiet and respectful manner.
 Others may still be testing. - 2.
 You will be randomly assigned to a computer station. - 3.
-Personal belongings should NOT be brought into the testing room. - 4.
+Computer privacy screens are NOT to be removed. - 4.
+Personal belongings should NOT be brought into the testing room. - 5.
 No cell phones, smartwatches, Fitbit or other web interface devices can be on your person.
-Place them with your personal belongings. - 5.
+Place them with your personal belongings. - 6.
 Cell are to be placed at the front of the testing room.
-They must be off. - 6.
-No caps or hoodies are to be worn during testing. - 7.
+They must be off. - 7.
+No caps or hoodies are to be worn during testing. - 8.
 No headphones, especially Bluetooth are to be worn during testing.
-Use headphones provided in the lab for "noise reduction." - 8.
+Use headphones provided in the lab for "noise reduction." - 9.
 No food, drinks, gum, candy or lip balm are allowed around the testing computers.
 Keep covered drinks in the front of the room.
-No eating or drinking by the computer. - 9.
-The only calculator to be used in the testing room is the one on the computer located under the Assessment Navigator key. - 10.
+No eating or drinking by the computer. - 10.
+The only calculator to be used in the testing room is the one on the computer located under the Assessment Navigator key. - 11.
 A blank sheet of paper and a pencil will be provided.
-You must turn in the paper at the end of the exam. - 11.
+You must turn in the paper at the end of the exam. - 12.
 No other papers can be used in the testing center.